-Produce a fundraising film to drive awareness of Alexandra Palace’s renovation and encourage donations
+Produce a promotional video to drive awareness of Alexandra Palace’s renovation and encourage donations

 What we did

-All footage was shot on steadicam, allowing us to achieve glamorous sweeping shots of the stage, the treacherous seating area and the beautiful victorian, albeit failing, ceiling.
+All footage was shot by our videographer on steadicam, allowing us to achieve glamorous sweeping shots of the stage, the seating area and the beautiful victorian ceiling.
 In parts, the floor was so uneven that at times even the steadicam struggled to maintain a smooth flow.
-It was important to shoot in as high a resolution as was possible in order to future proof the footage for the next set of generations, hence all footage was filmed in 4K.
+It was important to shoot in as high a resolution as was possible in order to future proof the footage for the next set of generations, hence all footage was filmed by our production crew in 4K.